words + photographs AMBER ENNIS

 It is such an amazing honor to be part of people’s journeys in achieving their dreams of being nurses and/or nurse practitioners.
 I absolutely love teaching.
 I’m so thankful God guided my path, and I eventually said, “Yes,” when he called me to it.
 AE

-Amber Ennis is a follower of Christ, wife to Casey, mother to a daughter and son, who has special needs.
+Amber Ennis is a follower of Christ, wife to Casey, mother to a daughter and a son who has special needs.
 She is also a family nurse practitioner who teaches online at Herzing University.
 Amber and her family live in Nixa, Missouri.

 COVER: Amber Ennis with her husband, Casey, and their two children.